teresa-m/training-material/topics/fair/tutorials/inveniordm-integration/tutorial.md

 To be able to upload files and browse protected records, you need to create an account and set up your PAT (Personal Access Token).
 In this case, in the Zenodo sandbox instance.
 To create a new token:

 > <hands-on-title>Create Your Personal Access Token</hands-on-title>
 >
-> 1. Go to your `user settings` and select the `Applications` tab.
+> 1. Open [Zenodo](https://zenodo.org) and `Log in` or create an account.
 >
-> 2. Then, click on `New token` and give it a name and the necessary permissions.
+> 2. Go to your `user settings` in the top right corner and select the `Applications` tab.
 >
+> 3. Then, click on `New token` and give it a name and the necessary permissions.
+>
 >    ![Zenodo PAT](../../images/zenodo-pat.png)
+>
+> > <comment-title></comment-title>
+> > You will only be able to view and copy the access token when it is first created, so you should copy and securely store the token at this time.
+If you lose your copy of the access token, then you will need to generate a new one.
+> >
+> {: .comment}
+>
 {: .hands_on}

 ## How to integrate InvenioRDM repositories in Galaxy 25.0